A

 Silver eels do not eat.
 They make their journey to spawn and die shortly after.

 In general, large fish likely eat American Eels in their smaller phases.
-Predators include largemouth bass and striped bass, who may feed on American eels in the elver stage, or as small yellow eels.
+Predators include largemouth bass and striped bass, which may feed on American eels in the elver stage or as small yellow eels.
 Larger yellow eels have been known to eat glass eels.
 Bald eagles, seagulls, and other birds that eat fish are other predators.
-Rainbow snakes, also known as eel mocassins, feed almost exclusively on American eels.
+Rainbow snakes, also known as eel moccasins, feed almost exclusively on American eels.

 Another threat to the American Eel is habitat reduction or changes.
 Constructions of dams can inhibit their travel back to the Sargasso Sea for reproduction.
 Dredging of rivers and lakes can affect the habitat and food sources available.
 Otherwise, while they are a rather hearty species that can survive in a variety of temperatures and habitats, they are more sensitive to contaminants like heavy metals in the water.
 They have a higher fat content than some other fish species, so the toxins can accumulate in their bodies more, affecting their life cycle.

-American Eels can live up to 40 years.
-They can also live for as few as 5.
-They live longer if they spend time in freshwater as an adult.
+American Eels can live up to 30 years, though most live between 10 and 20 years.
+They may live longer if they spend more time in freshwater as adults.

 If you remember one fact about American Eels, it should be this one: never eat raw eel!
 The blood is poisonous to humans when raw.
 When eel is cooked, it is no longer toxic.
 Their blood contains a toxin that causes extreme muscle cramping, including the body’s most important muscle: the heart.

 Eels are very popular in Japanese cuisine.
-If you’ve ever had an unagi sushi roll, you’ve had eel!
-Japan consumes 70% of the world’s annual catch of eels.
+If you’ve ever had an unagi sushi roll, you’ve had eel.
+Japan consumes 70 to 75% of the world’s annual catch of eels.
 Kabayaki is another Japanese preparation of eel in which the fish is marinated in sweet soy sauce and broiled on a grill.
-Another popular Japanese eel dish is unadon, a bowl with rice topped with kabayaki.
+Another popular Japanese eel dish is unadon, a bowl of rice topped with kabayaki.

 Eel dishes, like jangeo-gui, or grilled eel, are also popular in Korean culture.
 Several regions of Vietnam have different styles of eel soup as a delicacy.

 Eels are also popular in European countries.
 Jellied eels became a popular dish in England during the 1700s.
 In Belgium, eels are eaten in a green herb sauce with bread to dip in it.
-Additionally, smoked eel is eaten in many European countries like Germany and Poland.
+Additionally, smoked eel is eaten in many European countries, such as Germany and Poland.

 Elvers used to be a cheap meal for fishermen.
 However, as eel populations of different species have declined worldwide, they are now an expensive delicacy.
 In Spain, a dish called angulas consists of elvers sauteed in olive oil with garlic and chili pepper.
-This dish can run up to $100 for a small serving these days.
+This dish can cost several hundred dollars for a small serving, with prices reaching up to $1,000 per kilogram in recent years.

 In addition to being caught for food, they are also caught to be used as bait for other fish.